Uncertainty-Aware Bayes' Rule and Its Applications: Technical and Experimental Details

 \subsection{Examples of Application}

-The generalized (or uncertainty-aware) Bayes' rule \eqref{eq:alpha-beta-posterior}, i.e., the $(\alpha,\beta)$-posterior, has several potential applications in statistical machine learning and statistical signal processing.
+The uncertainty-aware Bayes' rule \eqref{eq:alpha-beta-posterior}, i.e., the $(\alpha,\beta)$-posterior, has several potential applications in statistical machine learning and statistical signal processing.
 We specifically discuss classification and estimation problems.
 Suppose that the true joint distribution is $p_0(\vec y, \vec \theta)$, the true prior distribution is $p_0(\vec \theta)$, and the true likelihood distribution is $l_{0, \vec y}(\vec \theta)$ under the measurement $\vec y$.
-Let the nominal prior distribution and the nominal likelihood distribution be $p(\vec \theta)$ and $l_{\vec y}(\vec \theta)$, respectively.
+For both classification and estimation tasks, from the perspective of the Bayesian decision theory, we aim to minimize the following population risk \citep[Sections~5.1~and~5.4]{murphy2022probabilistic}

+where $\vech \theta: \cal Y \to \Theta$ is a classifier, if $\Theta$ is discrete, or an estimator, if $\Theta$ is continuous, of the ground truth $\vec \theta$, and $c: \Theta \times \Theta \to \R_+$ is the cost function; see also \citet[Chapter~1]{vapnik2000nature} and \citet[Section~1.5]{bishop2006pattern} for details on statistical learning.
+For classification problems, $c$ can typically be the $0/1$ loss function (i.e., indicator loss function), under which the optimal classifier is the MAP classifier